Corrections & Right of Reply

 Our Editorial Process

-AVALW News operates a rigorous multi-layer editorial system:
+AVALW News operates the AVALW Live Protocol, a rigorous multi-layer editorial system:

-This combination of AI speed and human judgment ensures accurate, reliable coverage.
-If you ever spot something that doesn't look right, please let us know — we investigate and resolve every report.
+This system ensures accurate, reliable coverage produced within minutes of a story airing on live television.
+If you ever spot something that does not look right, please let us know.
+We investigate and resolve every report.